Tips for profitable crop residue management systems

 - Keep crop residue clear of a wide strip to minimize reduced temperature effects.
 Corn is the most temperature sensitive crop grown in Minnesota.
-To minimize the potential for reduced growth due to the soil temperature reduction associated with cover by crop residue keep a strip about one third of the row area wide (10" with 30" rows) to less than 10% cover.
+To minimize the potential for reduced growth due to the soil temperature reduction associated with cover by crop residue keep a strip about one-third of the row area wide (10" with 30" rows) to less than 10 percent cover.
 This is most effectively done with the use of planter mounted tillage tools such as clearing discs, sweeps, brushes, rolling fingers, or plows.

-- Apply P and K in a band close to the row.
-In western Minnesota P is more important, and in eastern Minnesota K is more important but both should be applied.
+- Apply phosphorus (P) and potassium (K) in a band close to the row.
+In western Minnesota, P is more important, and in eastern Minnesota K is more important but both should be applied.
 This application can be made in the fall with systems that will not disturb the band with spring tillage or the application can be made with the planter.
 Yield responses with conservation tillage have been consistently about 4 to 6 bushels per acre with high testing soils but much higher with medium to low testing soils.
-About 80% of the response is obtained with the first 20 to 40 pounds per acre of P2O5 or K2O.
+About 80 percent of the response is obtained with the first 20 to 40 pounds per acre of P2O5 or K2O.
 Low rates are effective!

-- Manage N so that it is not limiting.
+- Manage nitrogen (N) so that it is not limiting.
 Anhydrous ammonia has been the most consistent source of N. Don't broadcast-apply urea sources of N (urea-ammonium nitrate solutions, and urea) on high residue fields without incorporation or injection.
-Volatilization losses of N with these sources can exceed 20% when temperatures are warm.
+Volatilization losses of N with these sources can exceed 20 percent when temperatures are warm.